davesnx/babel-plugin-transform-react-qa-classes/README.md

 </table>

 > This plugin asumes that you are using [React](https://reactjs.org) and [Babel](https://babeljs.io) as a building tool to generate your bundle.

+### Features
+Works with:
+- class components
+- styled-components
+- arrow components
+- without JSX
+- supports fragments
+- option to configure the attribute name (default `data-qa`)
+- formats different the value of the attribute (default `camelCase`)

 ### Why?